"Among the musical riches with which this community is blessed,

 --Tracy Harris, Yamaha International Performing Artist and Clinician

 One of the highlights of Santa Barbara Music Club's concerts is the opportunity for audiences to hear great music from a variety of historical periods, with a diversity of musical forms, performed by excellent artists.
-This concert features music for solo piano as well as for the unusual combination of flute and oboe.
+This concert features wonderful chamber music for flute, oboe, and piano, along with exciting repertoire for the unusual combination of flute and marimba.